What is the difference between employee compensation and employee benefits?

-Compensation is a monetary or non-monetary consideration given by an employer to an employee for his/her work in the organization.
-Compensation is pre-agreed rumination and part of CTC and organization can change the structure over time.
+Compensation is a monetary or non-monetary consideration given by an employer to an employee for his or her work in the organization.
+Compensation is pre-agreed rumination and part of CTC, and the organization can change the structure over time.

 - Basic pay, allowances, incentives, bonus, etc- Direct part